The Science of Love

 Gentle love making serves your body with far more than just an oxytocin bonus – semen contains prostaglandins, a known cervical ripening agent which is just perfect for getting birth going.
 More importantly, this hormone works its magic by shaping the strength and frequency of mum’s surges helping her to enjoy an easier, more comfortable birth.
 Quite simply, the more calm, relaxed and loved up mum feels the more oxytocin is produced, the more effective your surges will be.

 Post birth oxytocin whizzes through the body in exponentially high amounts allowing for the easy exit of the placenta and the ejection reflex for breast milk!
-Dads and birth partners can get their fill of oxytocin by cuddling skin to skin with their baby.
+Birth partners can get their fill of oxytocin with skin to skin cuddles with the baby.
 This wonder hormone helps mum forge deeper, happier and more satisfying bonds with baby.
 Both parents can support one another to produce oxytocin each and every day by cuddling, kissing, sharing conversation and of course, bringing home chocolate bars!